joaopaulomirandamatias/netflix-clone/README.md

 ## Recriando a interface do Netflix com Reactjs

-Projeto do Desafio do  Bootcamp HTML Web Developer da Digital Inovation One, ecriando a interface do Netflix com Reactjs.
+Projeto do Desafio do  Bootcamp HTML Web Developer da Digital Inovation One, criando a interface do Netflix com Reactjs.

 Digital Inovation One!
 [Bootcamp HTML Web Developer](https://web.dio.me/track/html-web-developer)